 \subsection{Acknowledgements}

 This article, combined with \cite{smilde2021linearization}, is based on the author's master's thesis at Utrecht University.
-I would like to thank my master's thesis advisor Ioan \Marcut{} for his guidance, many helpful conversations, and for introducing me to the search for Lie group structures on groups of Poisson diffeomorphisms.
-My thanks also goes to Aldo Witte for fruitful discussions.
-I also want to thank Rui Loja Fernandes for useful comments on an early version of this paper.
+I would like to thank my master's thesis advisor Ioan \Marcut{} for his guidance, many helpful conversations, and for introducing me to central problem of this paper.
+Further, I want to thank Aldo Witte for many useful discussions, and Rui Loja Fernandes for comments on several drafts.
+Finally, I thank the referee for extensive feedback on an earlier version of this paper.